 Windows 10 based systems are prone to many technical errors and one of the most common errors is Windows Modules Installer Worker (WMIW).
-Mostly, the users experience this Windows error when the icon of this tool suddenly stops working or become unresponsive.
+Mostly, the users experience this Windows error when the icon of this tool suddenly stops working or becomes unresponsive.
 Often, this can lead to system crash or shutting down of Windows 10 abruptly.
 Another major sign of this Windows Modules error is when the CPU usage is high while running this installer.

 Fortunately, there are a few easy and quick technical fixes to troubleshoot this Windows problem and resolve high disk usage.
 So, if you are currently facing CPU usage problem on your Windows 10 based device, go through this article.
 Here, you can find some useful hacks to deal with Windows Modules program on your laptop or computer.